sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 2. Current Alarm Table

-   All events with an action field of *raise* get recorded in a table, by name, "ALARM" in addition to getting recorded in Event History Table ( only events corresponding to an alarm has state ).
+   All events with an action field of *raise* get recorded in a table, by name, "ALARM" in addition to getting recorded in Event History Table ( only events corresponding to an alarm has action field ).
    When an application that raised the alarm clears it ( by sending an event with action *clear* ), the alarm record is removed from ALARM table.
    An user acknowledging a particular alarm will NOT remove that alarm record from this table.